Chicago Park District workers reach contract agreement

-CHICAGO — The Chicago Park District employees reached a tentative contract agreement Wednesday.
+CHICAGO — The Chicago Park District employees reached a contract agreement Wednesday.

 The deal was reached one day before workers were planning to walk out in solidarity with the Chicago Teachers Union and public school support staff.